cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 $ cd nodejs-sails-example-app
 ~~~

-The code from the example repository is ready to be deployed.
+Now you have a small, but fully functional Sails.js application.

-### Dependency Tracking Using NPM
+### Dependency Tracking
-The next step is to declare application dependencies.

 Dependencies are tracked using [npm] and specified in a `package.json`-file in your project's root directory.
 Modify the dependencies section of the package.json file as shown below:

 [npm] depedencies
 `package.json`: